Southern charm, a passion for sports, and a growing metropolitan region make the East Coast’s Emerald City a sports

 While sports may be the focal point of your visit to Greenville, there is so much to see and do off the field that you will have no problem coming up with an action-packed itinerary.
 The Greenville region is lush, beautiful, and serene, making it a great place to get out and explore nature.
 And what better way to experience an area’s natural beauty that from its waterways?
 Knee Deep Adventures is a watercraft outfitter that rents out kayaks and stand-up paddleboards (SUP) so you and your group can navigate the Tar River and explore the forests at a leisurely pace.
 And for another peaceful getaway, check out River Park North, a 324 acre park with something for everyone – there is camping, fishing, hiking, picnicking, and boating, and the park is open to visitors year around.
 For a bit of educational insight into the natural surroundings and waterways of Greenville, pay a visit Walter L. Stasavich Science & Learning Center, which is located inside River Park North.
 The center houses a 10,000-gallon aquarium, a 70-seat theater, a turtle touch tank, and more.
 It’s a great way to learn more about the flora and fauna of the region while engaging with fun and interactive exhibits.

 “FIRST North Carolina was thrilled to work with the Greenville-Pitt County Convention & Visitors Bureau both before and during our high school robotics competition at ECU last March.
 They were instrumental in helping us secure hotels for our teams, meals for our volunteers and so much more.
 They are one of the best CVBs we have ever had the privilege to work with in our planning.”

 How to Get to Greenville-Pitt County?

 By plane: About an hour and a half to the west of downtown Greenville is Raleigh-Durham International Airport, which offers countless domestic and international flights to meet travelers’ needs.
-For connections to and from the capital city of Charlotte, local Pitt-Greenville Airport offers flights via American Eagle.
+For connections to and from Charlotte, local Pitt-Greenville Airport offers flights via American Eagle.

 Company Name: Greenville-Pitt County Sports Commission